antfu/antfu.me/pages/posts/ai-qrcode-101.md

   - [Stylistic QR Code with Stable Diffusion](/posts/ai-qrcode) - by Anthony Fu
   - [Refining AI Generated QR Code](/posts/ai-qrcode-refine) - by Anthony Fu
   - [[Video] 二维码融合技术2.0](https://www.bilibili.com/video/BV1zF411R7xg/) - by 赛博迪克朗
 - **Image to Image** - Use a QR Code image as input, and let Stable Diffusion redraw each part of the QR Code.
+Doesn't require ControlNet.
   - [How to make a QR code with Stable Diffusion](https://stable-diffusion-art.com/qr-code/) - by Andrew

 We found that the **Text to Image approach produces much better results**, and it's easier to control the output.
 We will focus on that approach in this guide.